josh31416/self-driving-car-nanodegree-at-udacity/advanced-lane-detection/writeup.md

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+The code for the whole pipeline is in [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The first step is to calibrate the camera.
+This process is aided by some images of a black and white chessboard from different perspectives.
+Using OpenCV's `findChessboardCorners` function, we are able to compute the corners, i.e. image points, to calibrate the camera.
+These corners refer to the inner corners of the chessboard.
+Therefore, we should create the object points as an indexes array that contains width*height (of the chessboard) elements.
+By assuming the chessboard is not moving in the plane z, these image points together with the coordinates in object points will be enough to calibrate the camera using OpenCV's `calibrateCamera` function and extract the camera matrix (mtx) and the distorsion coefficients (dist) parameters.

 ![alt text][image1]

+See *Camera calibration* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lines 10 through 78 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Using the camera matrix (mtx) and the distorsion coefficients (dist) parameters we can undistort any image taken with this camera.
 ![alt text][image2]

+See *Create binary image* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 81 through 110 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of sobel x and y thresholds, sobel magnitude threshold, sobel direction threshold and saturation threshold (for yellow lanes).
+Here's an example of my output for this step.

 ![alt text][image3]

+The result of combining all these features can be seen in the following image.

+![alt text][image4]

+See *Create binary image* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 113 through 194 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+To perform a perspective transformation on the image, we have to define four points in a given image that will form a rectangle in the destination image.
+In this step we have to kepp in mind that we are trying to get a new image from a bird's eye view perspective.
+Providing these points we can get the transformation matrix M with OpenCV's `getPerspectiveTransform` to later transform the image with `warpPerspective` function.

 ```python
 src = np.float32(